varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

   * We have fixed a bug that had limited the precision available for the ``INT`` data type, so you now get the full 64 bits.

+  * Portions of what had previously been declared in ``cache_director.h`` have been moved into ``vrt.h``, constituting the public API for directors.
+The remainder in ``cache_director.h`` is not public, and should not be used by a VMOD intended for VRT ABI compatibility.

   * Python 3 is now preferred in builds, and will likely be required in future versions.